-A VPN is one of the best ways to protect your online data and prevent your Internet service provider from spying on your browsing history.
-However, a VPN only protects your Internet connection on the device it’s installed on — unless you set up the VPN on your router.
+A VPN is one of the best ways to protect your online data and prevent your internet service provider from spying on your browsing history.
+However, a VPN only protects your internet connection on the device it’s installed on — unless you set up the VPN on your router.

-4 reasons to set up a VPN on your router
+Four reasons to set up a VPN on your router

 1. No need to set up a VPN on each device